 Cable television has been a part of our lives for so long, it’s hard to imagine a life without it.
-But it’s 2021 for god’s sake, there are endless options when it comes tv services, cut the cable already!
+But there are endless options when it comes to tv services, cut the cable already!
 It doesn’t even need to be TV anymore.
 There are countless streaming video services for your smartphones or tablets and websites you can fire up on your laptop that offer you more content and a better viewing experience than any satellite or cable provider currently does.

 Cable Is Expensive, Plus Extras

 One of the biggest reasons for cutting cable is to save money of course.
 My cable bill was about $150 a month, but that also included my broadband internet connection.
 However, we only had two TVs with cable boxes (only one top box had DVR), and no premium channels.